Carglglz/upydev/README.md

  (Added custom keybindings and autocompletion on tab to the previous work
      see: [Terminal WebREPL](https://github.com/Hermann-SW/webrepl) for the original work)

+- **wssrepl** : to enter the terminal WebSecureREPL; CTRL-x to exit, CTRL-d to do soft reset To see more keybindings info do CTRL-k.
+REPL over WebSecureSockets (This needs use of 'sslgen_key -tfkey', 'update_upyutils' and enable WebSecureREPL in the device "import wss_repl;wss_repl.start(ssl=True)")

 - **srepl** : to enter the terminal serial repl using picocom, indicate port by -port option (to exit do CTRL-a, CTRL-x) (see: [Picocom](https://github.com/npat-efault/picocom) for more information)